sopra-fs22-group-01/server/README.md

 In our backend code, we have five main components that are curcial for the game.
 They are all contained in our [Main]( src/main/java/ch/uzh/ifi/hase/soprafs22/) folder.

 1. The [GameManager](src/main/java/ch/uzh/ifi/hase/soprafs22/game/GameManager.java) class, responsible for managing [Lobbies](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Lobby.java) and [Matches](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Match.java).
 This means storing the available lobbies, creating and deleting of lobbies and matches.
-2. The [Lobby](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Lobby.java) class, responsible for gathering player and starting new Matches.
+2. The [Lobby](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Lobby.java) class, responsible for gathering players and starting new [Matches](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Match.java).
 3. The [Match](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Match.java) class, responsible for storing the [Round](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Round.java), keeping count of scores and how has how many supervotes left.
+4. The [Round](src/main/java/ch/uzh/ifi/hase/soprafs22/game/Round.java), responsible for storing the black card, the hands of the players, the chosen cards, handling the different countdowns and determining the winner of each round.
+5. The [User](src/main/java/ch/uzh/ifi/hase/soprafs22/entity/User.java) entity class, used to store information about the user in the database like ID, username, password and statistical information about the game they participated in.